gshanemiller/congestion/README.md

 4. Compute new rate R = timely(R, r)
 5. Goto 2

 [3] section 4.2 describes the model's equations.
 It envisions N end hosts, or what eRPC calls connected sessions, all sending data simulteanously with a combined rate `y(t) bytes/sec`.
 The N transmitters share a congestion point e.g. a bottle neck queue.
-Suppose this CP (Congestion Point) empties its queue at rate `C bytes/sec`, and further suppose CP's queuing delay in time is `q(t)` (units time).
-If at any point in time `t` we have `y(t)>C` the congestion point gets worse by the amount `y(t)-C` and vice-versa.
+Suppose this congestion point empties its queue at rate `C bytes/sec`, and further suppose its queuing delay is `q(t)` (units time). `q(t)` is how much time it takes to drain existing inqueue data.
+If at any point `y(t)>C` the congestion point gets worse by the amount `y(t)-C` and vice-versa.
 Putting these pieces together the change in the queuing delay is:

 ```
 dq(t) sec    y(t)-C   bytes/sec